-The range of 10X rewards is slightly smaller.
-You can earn them on online shopping, groceries, food delivery and entertainment (e.g. movies) but not on other categories like travel and services.
+For online spending, the range of 10X ($1 = 4 miles) rewards is slightly smaller.
+You can earn them on online shopping, groceries, food delivery and entertainment (e.g. movies) but not on certain categories like travel and services.

 UOB credit card rewards: UOB’s catalogue has a significantly wider range than DBS.
 If you’re not interested in air miles, you can choose from vouchers at various malls, boutiques and restaurants including Spa Esprit, EpiCentre, IKEA and Les Amis group.
 If all else fails, you can convert your points into a cash rebate.

-UOB Visa Signature Card – 10x rewards on overseas spend, petrol, Visa payWave
+UOB Visa Signature Card – 10x rewards on foreign currency spending

 For frequent travellers, here’s a rewards credit card that’s almost like an air miles card (but better).
-As long as you spend $1,000 and above overseas (in foreign currency) you can get 10X rewards (4 miles per dollar), up to $2,000.
+As long as you spend $1,000 and above in foreign currency you can get 10X rewards ($1 = 4 miles) up to $2,000.

 UOB credit card rewards: See above.

 Who should sign up: Frequent flyers e.g. business travellers who spend between $1,000 to $2,000 in foreign currency a month.

 Standard Chartered Rewards+ – “10x” rewards on foreign currency spending

 SCB’s new rewards card that’s kiiinda similar to the UOB Visa Signature, in that it gives you bonus points for foreign currency spending too, so it’s good for travelling and online spending.

 However, even though you technically get 10X rewards, the value of each rewards point is a bit lower than industry standards.
 With the SCB Rewards+ card, $1 = 2.9 miles instead of 4 miles.